AMERICAN LEGION BASEBALL

 10. Ejections.
 Any player or coach ejected from a game for any reason will sit out the remainder of that game, and the next game his team is scheduled to play.
-The player or coach may ask the commissioner on site to be reinstated in the tournament.
+At that time he may ask the commissioner on site to be reinstated in the tournament.
 Reinstatement will be considered by the commissioners based on the severity of the infraction.

 11. Lineup Cards.
 Teams will provide their own lineup cards.
 Cards will be completed in at least 3 copies, with first name, last name, position, and jersey number for all players, including subs.
 One copy to umpire, press box, and opposing team.
-Home and visiting team will be determined by a coin toss during pool play.
+Home and visiting team will be determined by a coin toss.
 Coaches should accomplish this prior to turning in their lineup cards.

-12. Four Game balls are provided by the Department for each game if additional baseballs are needed then each team will provide the additional baseballs.
+12. Game balls are provided by each team.
 Each team is required to assist in the return of foul baseballs to the umpires.

 13. Admission.
 A day pass is $10.
 Children 10 and under are free.
 Players and coaches have free entrance while in uniform.
 American Legion members, active and reserve military members and retired military personnel get in free with valid ID card.